 Student Elections Committee

-The Election Committee shall directly assist the Associate Vice-President for Student Services and/or the District Director of Student Activities in the election process by working at the polls and counting votes.
+The Election Committee shall directly assist the District Dean of Student Services and/or the District Director of Student Activities in the election process by working at the polls and counting votes.
 This committee will also make provisions for all locations designated by the Student Activities Director to participate in Homecoming.
 Participation shall include voting in and actually competing in any election for Homecoming Queen and Court.

 Organizing a New Organization